AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 While it is recommended that you use the ANSI-C or C++ interface provided by the **OmasIo** dll to read and write OBF files the file structure is relatively simple and it should be straightforward to implement a reader or writer for OBF files.
 A native OBF file starts with the following binary file header.
-Please note that alll structures saved in binary format into an OBF file have packsize 1 and that all binary data is stored in little endian byte order (i.e. the byte order used on x86, x64, Itanium and Alpha platforms)
+Please note that all structures saved in binary format into an OBF file have packsize 1 and that all binary data is stored in little endian byte order (i.e. the byte order used on x86, x64, Itanium and Alpha platforms)